Terry Silver: Season 5

-Later, Terry and Kim have Tory punished for fleeing by making her use the 'Quicksilver' method on a stone dummy, making her right hand bleed (in a grim call-back to Silver training Daniel with a wooden dummy).
-Barnes, Chozen, and Johnny eventually decide to attack Silver by themselves, while the Eagle Fang and Miyagi-Do students, with help from Tory, hope to expose Silver to the Cobra Kai students by finding security footage of his assault on Stingray at the dojo, which Silver had covered his tracks by erasing.
+Later, Terry and Kim have Tory punished and tortured for fleeing by making her use the 'Quicksilver' method on a stone dummy, making her right hand bleed (in a grim call-back to Silver training Daniel with a wooden dummy).
+Deciding Silver finally needs to be taken down, Johnny, Mike, and Chozen eventually decide to attack Silver by themselves, while the Eagle Fang and Miyagi-Do students, with help from Tory, hope to expose Silver to the Cobra Kai students by finding security footage of his assault on Stingray at the dojo, which Silver had covered his tracks by erasing.
 However, they manage to discover footage of Silver confessing to Tory about bribing the referee and upload it to the dojo's YouTube channel.
 In the ensuing fight at Silver's house, Barnes is knocked unconscious, with Johnny fighting off his henchmen, resulting in being pulverized until he rallies and defeats them with the help of a recovered Barnes, while Chozen defeats Silver in a fight to the death.
 However, while Chozen has his back turned, Silver heavily wounds him with a katana.
 Silver then makes his way to the dojo, but is too late to stop the footage of him and Tory's conversation being shown to his students.
-The revelation of the truth shakes Silver's students (and possibly Kim's) faith in him, causing him to go a manic spiral in front of everyone.
+The revelation of the truth shakes Silver's students (and possibly Kim's) faith in him, causing him to go a manic spiral in front of everyone about how life is a competitive sport.
 Silver, still exhausted from his bout with Chozen, engages in a fight with Daniel who calls upon Silver's own training and finishes him off with a crane kick.
 Led by Kenny, the Cobra Kai students and Kim completely abandon Silver, throwing their Cobra Kai shirts on him while Stingray reverses his previous testimony to the police as he is taken away.
-With the evidence provided by both the students and Stingray, Silver faces a litany of criminal charges.
+With the evidence provided by both the students and Stingray, Silver faces a litany of criminal charges, while Cobra Kai faces an uncertain future.